 Try it now

-Get up off your chair and do the first few movements of sun salutations a couple of times.
-(Do it right here, without a yoga mat, in your web-surfing clothes.)
-Begin by observing your breath, noticing how your breath moves your body.
+Then bring your awareness to your breath, noticing how your breath creates movement in your body.
 Notice how each inhale encourages your breastbone to float up and your arms to rotate out.
 Notice how each exhale invites you quite naturally into a gentle forward bend.
 After a few rounds of breath, with a deep inhale allow your arms to float up almost without effort.
 Feel how the arm movement simply emerges from the breath.
 Continue by exhaling into a forward bend.
 Then inhale halfway up, exhale back down, inhale your arms back up, and exhale back to Mountain Pose.
-Repeat the sequence and turn it into one continuous movement, instead of a series of separate poses, separated by daydreaming.
+Repeat the sequence three times and turn it into one continuous movement, instead of a series of separate poses, separated by daydreaming.
+Return to Tadasana and notice how you feel now.
+Do you feel different?
+If so, how?

 Yoga teacher Richard Freeman likes to say that there are thousands of yoga poses.
 It’s just that most of them haven’t been named yet.
 Make each and every moment count, the way you make the moments count you spend in a crown pose.
 Even if you are just transitioning. *Especially* if you are ‘just’ transitioning.
 Slow each movement down to take as long as the corresponding breath, and link each movement as seamlessly to the next as you link each exhale to the preceding inhale.
 Make each movement, each moment, deliberate and delicious.
 Begin to notice how this shift towards the journey, and away from your goals, your destinations, quiets your mind.
 Notice how focusing on the journey dramatically increases your sense of wellbeing, and your sense of joy.